Install Juniper BNG CUPS

 |---|---|

-| Kubernetes node |
+| Kubernetes cluster |

-The Kubernetes nodes require the following:
+The Kubernetes cluster requires the following:

 This specification establishes a cluster that can run BNG CUPS Controller as well as its companion applications such as BBE Event Collection and Visualization and Address Pool Manager (APM) simultaneously. |